AI translation platform combining machine learning with human expertise for professional translation

 How accurate is AI translation in 2026?

-On clean European prose, top engines hit BLEU 65–73 and COMET 0.85–0.88 — close to professional human translators on simple sentences and indistinguishable to non-experts.
+On clean European prose, top engines hit BLEU 65–73 and COMET 0.85–0.88 — close to professional humans on simple sentences and indistinguishable to non-experts.
 On legal, medical, gaming, or low-resource content, accuracy drops sharply and you need glossaries plus human review.
 Always benchmark on your own held-out test set; vendor BLEU numbers are not your BLEU numbers.

 How much does AI translation cost per word?

 Pure AI is roughly $0.001/word on the API side.
 With light human review you’re at $0.03–$0.06.
-Full MTPE (machine translation post-editing) lands at $0.05–$0.10.
+Full post-editing (MTPE) lands at $0.05–$0.10.
 Human-only certified translation is $0.15–$0.30.
-The hybrid layer is where most enterprise volume now sits because it cuts cost 30–50% vs. all-human while keeping risk low.
+Most enterprise volume now sits in the hybrid layer because it cuts cost 30–50% versus all-human while keeping risk low.

 Is AI translation safe for healthcare and legal content?